UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

+Whenever we build models, there are several important steps involved.

-Our first step in building our model is spliting up our tabular data into the features and the target, also known as 𝑋 and 𝑦.
+Our first step in building our model is splitting up our tabular data into the features and the target, also known as 𝑋 and 𝑦.

 𝑋 is all of our features in our data, which we also call our ***feature